redpony/cdec/README.md

 ## Building from a downloaded archive

-Instructions:
+If your system contains the required tools and libraries in the usual places, you should be able to build as simply as:

     ./configure
-	make
+    make -j4
     ./tests/run-system-tests.pl

 ## Building from a git clone

-In addition to the standard `cdec` third party requirements, you will additionally need the following software:
+In addition to the standard `cdec` third party software requirements, you will additionally need the following software to work with the `cdec` source code directly from git:

 - [Autoconf / Automake / Libtool](http://www.gnu.org/software/autoconf/)
     - Older versions of GNU autotools may not work properly.

 Instructions:

     autoreconf -ifv
     ./configure
-	make
+    make -j4
     ./tests/run-system-tests.pl

 ## Further information